TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

     // The JxBrowser version.
 A mandatory field. version = "7.21.2"

     // The location of JxBrowser repository to use.
-It's either US or Europe.
+It's either the US or Europe.
     // By default, it's the US.
     repositoryLocation = Repository.US